shyampurk/brandcomp/README.md

 The [web server](https://github.com/shyampurk/brandcomp/tree/master/App) can be hosted on any bare metal server that supports Node.js.
 The BLOCK [program](https://github.com/shyampurk/brandcomp/blob/master/Block/main.js) must be deployed on PubNub.
 Refer the [BLOCK provisioning guide](https://github.com/shyampurk/brandcomp/blob/master/Block/README.md) for details.

-Afte configuring all services, make sure that the PubNub keys are updated in the code as per your PubNub app subscription.
+After configuring all services, make sure that the PubNub keys are updated in the code as per your PubNub app subscription.

 # Setup Watson Tone Analyzer API